sudogene/balatro_music/README.md

 ## Usage and sample output: [`balatro.mp3`](./balatro.mp3)

-Usage: `python balatro.py`
+Usage: `python balatro.py [seed]`

-There is a demo MP3 file with this random run with Ante 4/8 in ~8 minutes.
-Note: 8 minutes is the length of the MP3, not the time taken to generate it.
+There is a demo MP3 file with a seeded run reaching Ante 3/8 in ~6 minutes.
+Note: 6 minutes is the length of the MP3, not the time taken to generate it.
 ```
-$ python balatro.py
+$ python balatro.py DEMODEMO

 Creating run...
+Seed: DEMODEMO
-  > Duration: 00:08:01
+  > Duration: 00:06:11
-  > Ante: 4/8
+  > Ante: 3/8
-  > Round: 10
+  > Round: 6
   > Card packs: 2
-  > Joker packs: 0
+  > Joker packs: 3
-  > Tarot packs: 3
+  > Tarot packs: 1
   > Planet packs: 1
 Creating track...
 Completed!